web-work-tools/indieweb/content/posts/indiewebcamp-code-of-conduct.md

 ---
 type: post
-title: "Indiewebcamp - Code of Conduct"
+title: "IndieWebCamp - Code of Conduct"
-description: "To grow more familiar with the Indiewebcamp community and its principles, I'm sharing its code of conduct, here."
+description: "To grow more familiar with the IndieWebCamp community and its principles, I'm sharing its code of conduct, here."
 summary: "Be respectful of other people, respectfully ask people to stop if you are bothered, and if you can't resolve an issue, contact staff.
 If you are being a problem, it will be apparent and you'll be asked to leave."
-categories: ["indiewebcamp"]
+categories: ["IndieWebCamp"]
 tags: ["code-of-conduct", "wiki", "principles"]
 date: "2019-06-26T01:13:33-23:00"
 draft: false